Modern History Playlist

 Prelims Strategy Tips

-The Komagata Maru Incident (1914) exposed racial discrimination faced by Indian immigrants in Canada and galvanized the Ghadar Movement, which had already mobilized Indian expatriates in North America for India’s independence.
-Both became symbols of global anti-colonial resistance.
+The Komagata Maru Incident (1914) , which denied entry to 376 Indian passengers (mostly Sikhs) in Canada due to racist immigration laws, served as a critical catalyst.
+It galvanized the Ghadar Movement , which had already organized Indian expatriates in North America for India’s independence.
+These events became powerful symbols of global anti-colonial resistance and the fight against racial exclusion.

-The Komagata Maru Incident (1914) exposed racial discrimination faced by Indian immigrants in Canada and galvanized the Ghadar Movement, which had already mobilized Indian expatriates in North America for India’s independence.
-Both became symbols of global anti-colonial resistance.
+The Komagata Maru Incident (1914) , which denied entry to 376 Indian passengers (mostly Sikhs) in Canada due to racist immigration laws, served as a critical catalyst.
+It galvanized the Ghadar Movement , which had already organized Indian expatriates in North America for India’s independence.
+These events became powerful symbols of global anti-colonial resistance and the fight against racial exclusion.

 Key Aspects of Komagata Maru Incident